 What’s a typical TEFL salary for teaching online?

 There are a lot of benefits to teaching English online, such as good pay and the ability to work from almost anywhere in the world.
-Online ESL teachers tend to make between $12-25 USD/hour.
+Online ESL teachers tend to make between $10-20 USD/hour getting started before being able to charge higher rates of up to $40 USD/hour with credentials and experience.
 To get a better idea of where you might fall in this range of teaching English online salaries, consider the following variables.

 Most online ESL companies require that teachers hold a certification such as a TEFL/TESOL certificate of 120+ hours.
 In addition to general certification, it’s recommended that you also earn Specialized Certification in Teaching English Online.
 Specialized certifications are a great way to make your application stand out from the competition and can also lead to a higher starting salary since you’ll have specific training for the job you’re applying to.

 To gain a higher starting TEFL salary, having anywhere from six months to two years of ESL teaching experience is important.
 If you don’t have previous teaching experience, don’t worry, get creative!